ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

  - avoid using a function, to get rid of the cost of stack checking
  - reduce branching, I think it should be possible to go from 3 if-statements, to only 1
  - unroll the loop (although I had tried this in the past, did not show any improvements)

+Edit 2:
+ - was unable to get rid of the stack_check: removing the function somehow became more expensive, I don't understand why that is.
+ - I was able to reduce branching to zero in the parsing of temperature
+ - unroll the loop was also beneficial, and even more so when the inner if-statement was removed in favor of branchless
+ - dictionary improvements were successful and showed a 30% speedup